 - Put meals together in advance in disposable foil sheet pans ready to cook

 - Bake any sweet treats that we may want in advance

-Normally I use a soapy washrag to clean up the kitchen, but if I’m trying to conserve water then Lysol wipes (or something similar) work great and don’t require any water.
+Normally, I use a soapy washrag to clean up the kitchen, but if I’m trying to conserve water, then Lysol wipes (or something similar) work great and don’t require any water.

 We use them for drinking water, making tea, and for the dogs.

-We save our water jugs and refill them when we can to use for the dogs, brushing teeth, watering plants, and flushing the toilet.
+We save our water jugs and refill them when we can to use them for the dogs, brushing teeth, watering plants, and flushing the toilet.